 - The IEEE Officer Position of the endorser should be reported via IEEE vTools, for the endorsement to be considered valid.

 - The proposal format should STRICTLY follow the template provided.
 Please download the proposal template at this link.

 - The proposed activity should be an independent program (the proposed activity should not be a sub activity under another program).

-- Each selected activity will be titled with IEEE Region 10 Young Professionals UpSkill brand name followed by the section name (please refer to the Marketing Section for more details).
+- Each selected activity will be titled with IEEE Region 10 Young Professionals UpSkill brand name followed by the Section / Council name (please refer to the Marketing Section for more details).

-- YPAGs must adopt the R10 Young Professionals UpSkill program structure (The program structure is stated in the proposal template) provided by the IEEE R10 Young Professionals committee.
+- YPAGs and Councils must adopt the R10 Young Professionals UpSkill program structure (The program structure is stated in the proposal template) provided by the IEEE R10 Young Professionals committee.

 - The activity could be organized in Face-to-Face or virtual or hybrid modes.

 - The virtual activities shall be hosted via any online platform (e.g. Webex, Zoom, Youtube or Google Meet).
 Virtual activities should be recorded, and the links to access the recorded clips should be stated in the activity report that will be submitted for reimbursement claims (please read the “Reimbursement Claims” section below for more details).